tomkommando/BananaProject/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the BananaProject GitHub repository folder, and unzip (or decompress) the file.

 ### Instructions

-The README describes how to run the code in the repository, to train the agent.
-For additional resources on creating READMEs or using Markdown, see here and here.
+Follow the instructions in [this notebook](train_agent.ipynb) to train an agent or watch a trained agent playing!